-- If you choose to fill your prescription in a 90-day supply, you must use a 90-day retail pharmacy in your plan's network.
+- If you choose to fill your prescription with a 90-day supply, you must use a 90-day retail pharmacy in your plan's network.
 You can also use the Cigna Home Delivery Pharmacy.
 Important Note: Please confirm the pharmacy network for your 90-day fills.
-You can go to Cigna.com/RX90network - If you choose to fill your prescription in a 30-day supply, you can use any retail pharmacy in your plan's broader network
+Visit Cigna's 90 Now page for more information. - If you choose to fill your prescription with a 30day supply, you can use any retail pharmacy in your plan's broader network